Engels MI

 The Engels MI was a Russian floatplane/fighter developed in 1916.
 It was a parasol cantilever flying boat with a V-Section hull, and downswept wingtips incorporating flotation chambers.

 Production history

-In 1916 the Russian government expressed a need for a flying counter-float-plane against the German Albatros W 4.
-Y.E.
-Engels came up with the Engels MI, and after initial testing an order for 50 was placed on 27 April 1917.
-Only three were produced by October 1917, and as a result production quietly stopped.
+In 1916 the Russian government expressed a need for a flying counter-float-plane against the German Albatros W.4.
+E.R.
+Engels came up with the Engels MI (Engels I).